 We were not disappointed.
-At the same time, we felt slightly frustrated by the access problems that were immediately apparent: as we encountered the collection, we were also confronted by the rules that governed access to it.
+At the same time, we felt slightly frustrated by the access problems that were immediately apparent.
+For, as we encountered the collection, we were also confronted by the rules that governed access to it.
 To examine the letters, one would first have to make an appointment with the collection's curator, Koos Havelaar, whose cooperation in this project is invaluable.
-Havelaar, a part-time employee, is present at the museum only two days per week, meaning that time is extremely limited.
+Havelaar, a part-time employee, is only present at the museum two days per week, meaning that time is extremely limited.
 Work with the letters takes place in Havelaar's own office, at a small table across the room from his desk on the upper floor of the Museum voor Communicatie.
-There are no book weights, so the researcher must improvise a safe way to hold the often tightly folded letters open to read or document them.
-Given the constraints of access, a visit comes with the imperative to work quickly: to request as many letters as possible, to make as many photographs as possible, and thus to create a personal archive of the collection.
-These images themselves often document further assemblages: the experiences of the researcher in the archive.
+There are no book weights, so the researcher must improvise a safe way to hold the often tightly-folded letters open in order to read or document them.
+Given the constraints of access, a visit comes with the imperative to work quickly: to request as many letters as possible, to make as many photographs as possible and thus create a personal archive of the collection.
+These images themselves often document further assemblages, the experiences of the researcher in the archive.
+Consider, for example, this photograph (fig. 2).